 Viscometer Testing Results and Practical Limitations

-Viscometers are commonly used to measure viscosity.
-They work by rotating a spindle or probe and measuring the resistance offered by the material through measurement of torque.
-This is then converted into a viscosity value.
-Viscometers are inherently limited in terms of the information they can provide.
-Whilst measurements can be made at multiple speeds, most users only take a single viscosity reading at a defined rpm.
+Viscometers are commonly used to measure viscosity: a liquid property.
+They work by rotating a spindle or probe and measuring the resistance offered by the material through measurement of torque, from which viscosity is calculated.
+Viscometers are inherently limited in terms of the information they can provide and whilst measurements can be made at multiple speeds, most users only take a single viscosity reading at a defined rpm.

 This single viscosity value can be valuable for quality control purposes.
 For example, if you are manufacturing a paste-like product, it’s important to know that its viscosity consistently falls within a predefined specification range.
 However, for a deeper understanding of a material’s behaviour, such as how it flows during mixing or pumping, or how it behaves once it is spread, viscometry alone is not enough.